Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution

 \section{Related Work}

-\paragraph{Dynamic Techniques} Many attempts have been made to mitigate the path explosion problem by guiding DSE only on interesting program paths~\cite{dse_survey}.
-Function and loop summarization produces summaries of frequently executed code sections and reuse that to avoid path explosion~\cite{anand08, xie16}.
-Path equivalence and subsumption based techniques works by avoiding redundant program paths that do not reveal new information~\cite{postconditioned_se, qi13}.
-Under-constrained symbolic execution applies symbolic execution to functions or code regions by isolating them from the surrounding application\cite{underconstrained_se}.
+\paragraph{Dynamic Techniques} Many attempts have been made to mitigate the path explosion problem by guiding DSE only on interesting program paths~\cite{dse-survey}.
+Function and loop summarization produces summaries of frequently executed code sections and reuses that to avoid path explosion~\cite{anand08, xie16}.
+Path equivalence and subsumption-based techniques work by avoiding redundant program paths that do not reveal new information~\cite{postconditioned-se, qi13}.
+Under-constrained symbolic execution applies to functions or code regions by isolating them from the surrounding application\cite{underconstrained-se}.
 Any constraints that are applied to a tested function by external (\ie global) sources are considered \emph{under-constrained}.
-State merging~\cite{efficient_state_merging} attempts to combine different program paths explored during symbolic execution together to avoid path explosion.
+State merging~\cite{efficient-state-merging} attempts to combine different program paths explored during symbolic execution to avoid path explosion.